Nahom-web/OMDB-Movies-List/README.md

 As part of the Front-End Developer Intern For shopify, I have build a application that seraches for OMDB movies.

-I have used JavaScript, HTML, CSS, and Bootstrap
+Build with JavaScript, HTML, CSS, and Bootstrap

 # Features